smagnuson19/Tellr-App/README.md

 ## Deployment
 To run:
+The scheme 'DeployTellrApp' is shipped with xcode and is the production version.
+Just select it as your target in Xcode and click build.

+If you want a Debug version of TellrApp, you have to create a new scheme using TellrAppTests.
+Make sure in the build config that you build the React library first as you might encounter issues.
+No other libraries/dependencies need to be built.

-`yarn start`
+Run `yarn start` in Tellr root directory.
-Once watchman is running open up the project in xcode
+Once watchman is running open up the xcworkspace in xcode and build to the debug scheme you just made.

 ## Term 1 Demo Prioritizations
 1. User Login and signup flow complete